D8-X/d8x-trader-backend/README_SETUP.md

   - You can turn off the referral system by editing config/live.referralSettings.json and setting `"referralSystemEnabled": false,` — if you choose to turn it on, see below how to configure the system or the referral API [readme](./packages/referral/README.md) for more details.

-Ensure you have the same .env and live.* configuration files on Server 1 and the Swarm Manager.
+Ensure you have the same .env and live.* configuration files on  and the Swarm Manager.

 ## Referral System Configuration
 The referral system is optional and can be disabled by setting the first entry in  config/live.referralSettings.json to false.
 If you enable the referral system, also make sure there is a broker key entered in the .env-file (see above).